tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 or if names can be added or removed from the anonymity set during the lifetime of a particular ECH configuration.

+public_name
+: The non-empty name of the client-facing server, i.e., the entity trusted to update the ECH configuration.
+This is used to correct misconfigured clients, as described in {{handle-server-response}}.

 extensions
 : A list of extensions that the client must take into consideration when generating a ClientHello message.
 These are described below ({{config-extensions}}).

+The `HpkeKeyConfig` structure contains the following fields:

+key_id
+: A one-byte identifier for the given HPKE public key.
+This is used by clients to indicate the key used for ClientHello encryption.

+kem_id
+: The HPKE KEM identifier corresponding to `public_key`.
+Clients MUST ignore any `ECHConfig` structure with a key using a KEM they do not support.

+public_key
+: The HPKE public key used by the client to encrypt ClientHelloInner.

+cipher_suites
+: The list of HPKE KDF and AEAD identifier pairs clients can use for encrypting ClientHelloInner.

 The client-facing server advertises a sequence of ECH configurations to clients, serialized as follows.